-4.40 The question raised by the New South Wales Law Reform Commission in its discussion paper was whether, if appropriate provisions could be made, blind or deaf jurors who were able to discharge a juror's duties in the circumstances of the particular case should be liable for jury service.
+- 4.44 The question raised by the New South Wales Law Reform Commission in its discussion paper was whether, if appropriate provisions could be made, blind or deaf jurors who were able to discharge a juror's duties in the circumstances of the particular case should be liable for jury service. - 4.45 On the one hand, arguments could be raised that any automatic exclusion of persons with visual or hearing impairment from jury service may affect the representativeness of a jury.
+In addition, it could be said that complex rules and procedures have the potential to:

-4.41 On the one hand, arguments could be raised that any automatic exclusion of persons with visual or hearing impairment from jury service may affect the representativeness of a jury.
-In addition, it could be said that complex rules and procedures have the potential to "affect adversely any juror, perhaps a sighted and hearing one even more than a juror who is blind or deaf and who may have become habituated to developing compensating strategies such as a keener memory or lessened likelihood of becoming distracted."37 On the other hand, it can be argued that, in the interest of due and proper administration of justice, persons who are severely disabled by sight or hearing should be exempted from jury service.
+"affect adversely any juror, perhaps a sighted and hearing one even more than a juror who is blind or deaf and who may have become habituated to developing compensating strategies such as a keener memory or lessened likelihood of becoming distracted."

+On the other hand, it can be argued that, in the interest of due and proper administration of justice, persons who are severely disabled by sight or hearing should be exempted from jury service.
 Bearing in mind that a juror's task is difficult in many cases even for jurors without disabilities, the additional difficulties posed by sight or hearing impairment create risks for the adequacy of the jury's deliberations.

-4.42 The New South Wales Law Reform Commission considered that the right of an accused to a fair trial clearly took precedence over any entitlement of a deaf or blind person to serve as a juror.
+4.46 The New South Wales Law Reform Commission considered that the right of an accused to a fair trial clearly took precedence over any entitlement of a deaf or blind person to serve as a juror.
 The Commission went on:

 "[T]he issue is whether that entitlement is compatible with the notion of a fair trial or whether there is a point at which they become mutually exclusive.
-Many of the submissions we received take the view that, despite the desirability on equity or citizenship grounds of having blind or deaf people serving on juries, it is clear that they would experience practical difficulties in so doing."38 or mental disability that makes the person incapable of effectively performing the functions of a juror."39
+Many of the submissions we received take the view that, despite the desirability on equity or citizenship grounds of having blind or deaf people serving on juries, it is clear that they would experience practical difficulties in so doing."42